space-technologies-at-california/learning/setup.md

 work with Linux, but am less sure about Windows.
 (Mostly because OpenAI says they're not sure whether it works with Windows!)

-1. First, we will create a conda environment for learning:
+1. First, we will create a virtual environment for learning:
-`conda create -n stac-learning python=3.6`
+``virtualenv -p `which python3` stac``

 2. Then, activate this environment:
-`source activate stac-learning`
+`source stac-learning/bin/activate`

-Always activate this conda environment before using algorithms from this repo.
+Always activate this environment before using this repo.
+You can exit the environment by typing `deactivate` when you're done working.

-3. Install OpenMPI:
+3. Install OpenMPI [This section is OS-dependent]:

 - Ubuntu: `sudo apt-get update && sudo apt-get install libopenmpi-dev`
 - Mac: `brew install openmpi`